jdepoix/youtube-transcript-api/README.md

 ## Working around IP bans (`RequestBlocked` or `IpBlocked` exception)

-Unfortunately, YouTube has started banning most IPs that are known to belong to cloud providers (like AWS, Google Cloud Platform, Azure, etc.), which means you will most likely run into `ReuquestBlocked` or `IpBlocked` exceptions when deploying your code to any cloud solutions.
+Unfortunately, YouTube has started blocking most IPs that are known to belong to cloud providers (like AWS, Google Cloud Platform, Azure, etc.), which means you will most likely run into `ReuquestBlocked` or `IpBlocked` exceptions when deploying your code to any cloud solutions.
 Same can happen to the IP of your self-hosted solution, if you are doing too many requests.
 You can work around these IP bans using proxies.
 However, since YouTube will ban static proxies